digi-joho JAPAN Logo

 Writing one's name in red ink is a cultural taboo in China and Korea as the meaning is traditionally associated with the end of life, indicating death to be exact.
 In Japan, people also avoid writing names in red for the same reason, but it is not an absolute taboo.
 Some Japanese people today don't care much, and it has been just a rude manner.

-I was actually the one who didn't care about it either, but I changed my thoughts one day after my father passed away, the day when I saw his mortuary tablet or Ihai 位牌.
+I used to not care about the name in red, but my perspective changed after my father passed away, particularly when I saw his mortuary tablet, Ihai 位牌.

 Ihai mortuary tablet